 Julie joined Watsi on July 30th, 2014.
-Seven years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Julie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Julie's most recent donation traveled 8,300 miles to support Myint, a construction manager from Burma, to fund mitral valve replacement surgery.

 Julie has funded healthcare for 72 patients in 12 countries.